Bea Feitler

 Beatriz Feitler (February 5, 1938 – April 8, 1982) was a Brazilian designer and art director best known for her work in Harper's Bazaar, Ms., Rolling Stone and the premiere issue of the modern Vanity Fair.

 Early life, education and early career

 Feitler was born in Rio de Janeiro in 1938, after her Jewish parents Rudi and Erna Feitler fled Nazi Germany.
 She spent most of her working life in the United States where she graduated from Parson's School of Design in New York City.
-She designed record jackets for Atlantic Records.
+She designed record jackets for Atlantic Records and London Records.